aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 ```

 If you intend to use the `tableStreamArn` (including indirectly, for example by creating an
-`aws-cdk-lib/aws-lambda-event-sources.DynamoEventSource` on the imported table), you *must* use the
+`aws-cdk-lib/aws-lambda-event-sources.DynamoEventSource` on the referenced table), you *must* use the
 `Table.fromTableAttributes` method and the `tableStreamArn` property *must* be populated.

-In order to grant permissions to indexes on imported tables you can either set `grantIndexPermissions` to `true`, or you can provide the indexes via the `globalIndexes` or `localIndexes` properties.
+To grant permissions to indexes on a referenced table you can either set `grantIndexPermissions` to `true`, or you can provide the indexes via the `globalIndexes` or `localIndexes` properties.
 This will enable `grant*` methods to also grant permissions to *all* table indexes.

 ## Keys